-For the three months ended March 31, 2018, the Compensation Committee of the Board of Directors (the "Compensation Committee") granted 53,000 RSUs, respectively, with time-based vesting conditions to employees and non-employee directors.
+For the three months ended March 31, 2019, the Compensation Committee granted 26,000 RSUs with service conditions to non-executive employees and non-employee directors.
 The RSUs vest over four years for employees and one year for directors, subject to continued service with the Company.

-2018 PSUs:
+2019 PSUs:

-In February 2018, the Compensation Committee granted 188,000 PSUs to the executive officers, which represent a target number of shares to be awarded based on the Company's average two-year (2018 and 2019) revenue growth rate compared against the analog industry's average two-year revenue growth rate as published by the Semiconductor Industry Association ("2018 Executive PSUs").
-The maximum number of shares that an executive officer can earn is 300% of the target number of the 2018 Executive PSUs.
-50% of the 2018 Executive PSUs will vest in the first quarter of 2020 if the pre-determined performance goals are met during the performance period and approved by the Compensation Committee.
-The remaining 2018 Executive PSUs will vest over the following two years on a quarterly basis.
-Vesting is subject to the employees' continued employment with the Company.
-Assuming the achievement of the highest level of performance goals, the total stock-based compensation cost for the 2018 Executive PSUs is \$46.1 million.
+In February 2019, the Compensation Committee granted 151,000 PSUs to the executive officers, which represent a target number of shares to be earned based on the Company's average two-year (2019 and 2020) revenue growth rate compared against the analog industry's average two-year revenue growth rate as published by the Semiconductor Industry Association ("2019 Executive PSUs").
+The maximum number of shares that an executive officer can earn is 300% of the target number of the 2019 Executive PSUs.
+50% of the 2019 Executive PSUs will vest in the first quarter of 2021 if the pre-determined performance goals are met during the performance period.
+The remaining 2019 Executive PSUs will vest over the following two years on a quarterly basis.
+Assuming the achievement of the highest level of performance goals, the total stock-based compensation cost for the 2019 Executive PSUs is \$46.6 million.